This chapter contains non-explicit sexual content.

 After a day of being called “the lady,” “lady Lichtenberg,” and even “master Lichtenberg” it was refreshing.

 “Well, I’m glad you had a good time yourself.
 Welcome back aboard, Inquisitor.”

 He gestured for her to go first, and she got started through the Iron Lady’s corridors.

 How comfortable an Imperial ship was depended entirely on its size.
 Cutters were spartan and cramped places where eight men a room slept in bags, some on top of the torpedo racks.
 It was miserable, but it was the path out of poverty for a lot of people.
 Frigates and Cruisers could feel like homes.
 Serving on a dreadnought, however, was for the best of the best.
 Either the elite, the privileged or the lucky.
 If a Cruiser could be a home, then a Dreadnought could be a palace.
 Corridors just spacious enough to avoid being oppressive.
-Quarters where at most three men or women shared: for the whole crew, even the sailors.
+Quarters where even the sailors had room to breathe.
 Grand decorations and filigree.
 Portraits on the walls, music in the halls.
 It was a warship, and the men were engaged in their work.
 But their environments were not actively hostile to them, and this was highly valued by Imperial sailors.

 Food and entertainment were limited, but there was a gym that could fit fifty men all working out at once and listening to music, and you would not find a gym in a Cutter or a Frigate.
 Gertrude had come to take this for granted, and after coming in from the open spaces of Vogelheim she could feel herself canned in, with metal all around her.
 She acclimated quickly, of course.

 Now that she was back aboard, she had to pay an official visit to the Captain first.